Notes on the Geography of The Western United States: A Boy's San Francisco: 2

 Before the construction of the Bayshore Cutoff, the Southern Pacific entered the city on a route now occupied by Alemany Boulevard.
 It also had a branch line for a time running along Sagamore Street west to Lake Merced via the dunes that became Parkmerced.
 Now you know why, in a part of the city where almost nothing is older than 1910, there are a few older houses like this one on Sagamore.

 Here's the more typical housing stock.
 It's the Sunset District, the name a marketing-man's willful delusion.
 Better to call it the Fog District.
 Several builders put thousands of homes on the hundreds of blocks south of Golden Gate Park and west of Twin Peaks.
 The best known was Henry Doelger, who later built Westlake, still farther south.
-The boy rode his bicycle this way often, en route to Golden Park, shown in the background, and points north.
-He paid little attention to these houses, which even to him then seemed cloaked in deadly monotony.
+The boy rode his bicycle this way often en route to Golden Park, shown in the background, and points north.
+He paid little attention to these houses, which even to him then seemed deadly monotonous.

-Just before World War II, Doelger built Doelger City, the rectangle bounded by 27th and 19th Avenues and by Kirkham and Quintara Streets.
+Just before World War II, Doelger built Doelger City, the rectangle bounded by 19th and 27th Avenues and by Kirkham and Quintara Streets.
 Doelger's competition came from the Gellert brothers, the Stoneson brothers, Chris McKeon and Ray Galli.
-The boy knew none of this and hardly believed his father, who said that all this country had been open dunes.
+The boy knew none of this and hardly believed his father, who said that he remembered when all this country was open dunes.

 Styles ran from pseudo-Spanish to budget Moderne.
 Underneath, the framing was redwood.